-From the Old Town market, the Old Town Hall in Brandenburg on the Havel shows in full beauty with its ornamental gables in the finest late Gothic brick art.
-The building was built around 1430 and served as city administration and market hall.
-The tower, which originally housed the Courthouse, the prison, the armory and the city archives, towers like a church tower in the sky.
-When the Old and New Towns were united in 1715, the Brandenburg administration moved into the (no longer preserved) town hall of the Neustadt.
-After centuries of misappropriation and a rescue by Karl Friedrich Schinkel and other redevelopment work, it is today again the seat of the Brandenburg mayor.
+From the old town market, the old town hall in Brandenburg an der Havel shows itself in full beauty with its ornamental gables in the finest late Gothic brick art.
+The building, erected around 1430, served as the city administration and market hall.
+The tower, which originally housed the court arbor, prison, armory and city archive, rises into the sky like a church tower.
+When the old and new towns were united in 1715, the Brandenburg administration moved into the new town hall (no longer preserved today).
+After centuries of misuse and a rescue by Karl Friedrich Schinkel as well as further renovation work, it is now the seat of the Brandenburg mayor again.

 April 27, 2019